 Download the SAS Program here: swiss11.sas

-Looking at the data step combine and moving down, we can see that the fourth line sets t=tinv.
+Looking at the data step combined and moving down, we can see that the fourth line sets t=tinv.
 This calculates the critical value from the t-table as desired.
 Then the lower and upper bounds for the Bonferroni intervals are calculated under lobon and upbon at the bottom of this data step.

 Again, make sure you note that the variables are given in alphabetical order rather than in the original order of the data.
 In any case, you should be able to see where the numbers in the SAS output appear in the table below: